vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

 }
 </pre>

-The *text* field indexes the original passage text with support for BM25 ranking.
+The *text* field indexes the original passage text with support for [BM25](https://docs.vespa.ai/en/reference/bm25.html).

 The *dt* (document term) tensor field stores the contextual multi-term embedding from the ColBERT model.
 *dt* is an example of a mixed tensor which mixes sparse/mapped ("dt") dimension and dense "x".